 That'll explain the late-summer thunderstorms, probably, and it'll soon 'Piove a catinelle' as they say in these parts.

-Just a few miles further on through Castel Rigone, the fortuitous find of a roadside restaurant with suitable seating outdoors.
+Just a few miles further on through Castel Rigone, the fortuitous find of a roadside restaurant with suitable seating outside.
 A plateful of antipasto to share, some bits less familiar than others, then some pasta with 'wild' boar.

 There's phrasebook fun to be had with the waitress...
 'Ci sono cinghiali nella foresta?' although a man on the next table had to help with the translation.
 The silence wasn't because of not being understood, more of an 'Si quindi cosa?'
 Well, you don't get them in luv!